chansey97/company-yasnippet-autoparens/README.md

 ### What problem does company-yasnippet-autoparens solve?

 Most of completion systems for Emacs do not support automatic parentheses.
 For example, by default, typing `add-ho`, completion list will display `add-hook` instead of `(add-hook)`.
 This is sometimes annoying.
-The company-yasnippet-autoparens solves the problem, it can make `add-hook - > (add-hook)` appear in the completion list.
+The company-yasnippet-autoparens solves this problem, it can make `add-hook - > (add-hook)` appear in the completion list.